🔄

 Pumping Hurts – What’s Going Wrong?

-Many mothers start pumping with good intentions, but quickly realize it's not as comfortable as expected.
-In fact, sometimes pumping can even hurt.
+Many mothers start pumping with good intentions but quickly notice that it's not as comfortable as expected.
+In fact, sometimes pumping can even be painful.
 This can lead to uncertainty, frustration, and in some cases, even stopping breastfeeding.

 Important to know: pumping should not hurt.

-Whether you use a breast pump alongside breastfeeding, pump full-time, or are just starting with an electric pump, pain is usually a sign that something is not quite right.
+Whether you use a breast pump in addition to breastfeeding, pump full-time, or are just starting with an electric pump, pain is usually a sign that something isn't quite right.

 In this blog, we explain: